velicaferov5/velicaferov5/README.md

 - 👋 Hi, you can call me Veli
-- 👀 I’m interested in Full-stack engineering (Java, Kotlin, Python, Angular, React) & Machine Learning.
+- 👀 I’m interested in Full-stack Development (Java, Kotlin, Python, Angular, React), Ops (Docker, Gitlab, AWS) & Machine Learning.
 - 🌱 I love learning as it is the key to explore the World and grow.
 - 💞️ I’m residing in NL and looking forward to collaborate on projects (including freelance).
 - 📫 Feel free to connect via www.linkedin.com/in/vali5